Calories are king when it comes to weight loss.

 It doesn’t help that so many fitness magazines have agreed that 1,200 calories is a magic target for women.
 While that low amount might work for some, it’s completely unnecessary for the average dieter.

+So, how do you know how many calories to cut?
 Think about it.
 What were you eating when you first started gaining weight?
 I bet it wasn’t 1,500 calories.
 If you were gaining on a higher number like 3,000, there’s no need to make such a drastic cut.

 1. Your Workouts Suck